masahisa/cpp_project_template/README.md

 ## Build

 1. cmake
-Move to the `build` direcotry and cmake the top level `CMakeLists.txt`.
+Make and move to the `build` directory and cmake the top level `CMakeLists.txt`.
 If `Release` or `Debug` option is needed, use the `-DCMAKE_BUILD_TYPE`.
 ```
+$ mkdir build
 $ cd build
 $ cmake ..
 or